hgedia/blog.nil.foundation-hg/_drafts/2022-07-01-starknet-integration.md

 ![](/assets/images/2022-07-01-starknet-integration/сase1.png)

-## But this mechanism was supposed to be used for L3s...
+## But this mechanism was supposed to be used for so-called "L3"s...

 Again.
 That is right.
 But!
 Who said we cannot exploit such a concept in a wrong way bringing some additional capabilities to StarkNet through <span style='font-family:Menlo, Courier, monospace'>=nil;</span>?